npourazin/avalanche/README.md

 # avalanche97
 Empire simulation.

-(bahram who caught zebras for a lifetime!!)
+(Bahram who caught zebras for a lifetime!!)